gbmhunter/blog/content/programming/languages/c/assertions-assert/_index.md

 ## Compile Time Asserts

-Since C11, the standard library has provided an easy way of writing asserts that get checked at compile time rather than runtime.
+You can also perform assert-like checks at compile time rather than runtime.
+In previous times people craftily wrote their own macros do these (or they were provided by compilers).
+Since C11, the standard library has provided an easy way of writing asserts that get checked at compile time.
 In C11, `<assert.h>` introduced the following macro[cppreference-c-static-assert]:

 ```c
 #define static_assert _Static_assert